LitCommerce

 The Awareness stage is the top of the funnel (TOFU), where the goal is to attract as many relevant prospects as possible by introducing them to your brand, product, or service.

-• Optimize for SEO to rank higher on search engines.
+• Optimize for SEO so your brand can rank higher on search engines.

-• Run social media campaigns with engaging posts, stories, or reels, using both organic reach and paid ads such as Facebook Ads
+• Run social media campaigns with engaging posts, stories, or reels, using both organic reach and paid ads, such as Facebook Ads, TikTok ads, to boost visibility.

 • Engage in public relations efforts, such as press releases or guest appearances on podcasts, to boost brand visibility.